Employment and Training

 - Ft.
 Belknap Tribal LIEAP: (Senior Center) Phone: 353-8499 or 353-8417 Fax 353-4361

-RESOURCES includes: Current bank statements for all checking & savings account(s); Certificate of Deposit; IRA; Tax Sheltered Annuities; 401(K); 403(B); cash value of stocks, bonds & other investments; Value of business assets, rental properties or property leases (Self-employed households must provide); Physical address(es) of property/real estate other than the home in which you live and its' adjoining land.
+RESOURCES includes: Current bank statements showing 30 day transactions for all checking & savings account(s); Certificate of Deposit; IRA; Tax Sheltered Annuities; 401(K); 403(B); cash value of stocks, bonds & other investments; Value of business assets, rental properties or property leases (Self-employed households must provide); Physical address(es) of property/real estate other than the home in which you live and its' adjoining land.

 The lump sum benefit is based on the following information: